-The disclosed amounts are reported in Croatian Kuna, as well as in Euros.
+The disclosed amounts are reported in Euro.

 6 FORM OF DISCLOSURE

 6.1 Language of disclosure

 Pursuant to Section 2.06 of the Disclosure Code "Language of Disclosure", "Disclosures shall be made in the language(s) prescribed in the national code by the relevant Member Association.
 Member Companies are encouraged to make disclosures in English in addition to the mandatory disclosures in the local language (if other than English)."